MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *last*\
 A forward iterator addressing the position one past the final element in the range to be searched.

-*val*\
+*value*\
 The value being searched for in the ordered range.

-*comp*\
+*pred*\
 User-defined predicate function object that defines the sense in which one element is less than another.
+A comparison predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.

-### Return Value
+### Return value

-A pair of forward iterators that specify a subrange, contained within the range searched, in which all of the elements are equivalent to *val* in the sense defined by the binary predicate used (either *comp* or the default, less-than).
+A pair of forward iterators that specify a subrange, contained within the range searched, in which all of the elements are equivalent to *value* in the sense defined by the binary predicate used (either *pred* or the default, less-than).

-If no elements in the range are equivalent to *val*, the returned pair of forward iterators are equal and specify the point where *val* could be inserted without disturbing the order of the range.
+If no elements in the range are equivalent to *value*, the forward iterators in the returned pair are equal and specify the point where *value* could be inserted without disturbing the order of the range.

 ### Remarks